thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2017-10-17-how-art-technology-predict-future.markdown

 Past resident and cyborg **Moon Ribas** had [two new sensors](https://www.facebook.com/cyborgfoundation/?hc_ref=ARSUtaMkSJ3), partially developed while at Thoughtworks, implanted in her feet to feel moonquakes.
 [An interview of her](http://www.straitstimes.com/lifestyle/arts/walking-earthquake-detector), Artist Moon Ribas translates Earth's movement into art, appears in Lifestyle.

 {% include image file='moon-feet.jpg'
-   caption='Past ThoughtWorks Arts Resident Moon Ribas shortly after receiving earthquake sensor implants in her feet' %}
+   caption='Past Thoughtworks Arts Resident Moon Ribas shortly after receiving earthquake sensor implants in her feet' %}

 [An interview](https://issuu.com/women.cinemakersreview/docs/vol8/70) of Director **Ellen Pearlman** appears in WomenCinemakers, an annual magazine offering readers insight into the work of emerging women directors, producers and writers from around the world, and she participated in the closing panel of [Jump into VR Fest.](https://www.jumpintovrfest.com/)